LEXUEYE/suricata/doc/userguide/rules/base64-keywords.rst

 Decodes base64 data from a buffer and makes it available for the base64_data function.

-We recommend using the base64 transform instead -- see :ref:`from_base64 <from_base64>`.

 Syntax::

     base64_decode:bytes <value>, offset <value>, relative;

 The ``bytes`` option specifies how many bytes Suricata should decode and make available for base64_data.
-This number is limited to 64KiB.
 The decoding will stop at the end of the buffer.

 The ``offset`` option specifies how many bytes Suricata should skip before decoding.